MPhil Chinese Studies / Overview

 - There is no limit on the number of places available.

 Find out how to apply for this programme .

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The research undertaken in Chinese Studies in our School encompasses modern social and cultural history, gender and sexuality, modern and contemporary literatures and cultures (including the larger sinosphere), media studies (film, television and the internet), and contemporary art in China/Asia.
+Our research encompasses modern social and cultural history, gender and sexuality, modern and contemporary literatures and cultures (including the larger sinosphere), media studies (film, television and the internet), and contemporary art in China/Asia.

 Please note for the majority of projects where experimentation requires further resource: higher fee bands (where quoted) will be charged rather than the base rate for supervision, administration and computational costs.
 The fees quoted above will be fully inclusive and, therefore, you will not be required to pay any additional bench fees or administration costs.